dtcenter/METplus/docs/Users_Guide/getting_started.rst

 Sample input data for all of the use cases provided with the METplus wrappers are also available on DockerHub.
-These data are found in the dtcenter/metplus-data DockerHub repository and are named with the X.Y version of the corresponding METplus release and the name of the use case category separated by a dash, e.g. 4.1-data_assimilation or 4.0-met_tool_wrapper.
+These data are found in the dtcenter/metplus-data DockerHub repository and are named with the X.Y version of the corresponding METplus Coordinated Release and the name of the use case category separated by a dash, e.g. 4.1-data_assimilation or 4.0-met_tool_wrapper.
 A list of
 `available tags for input data <https://hub.docker.com/repository/docker/dtcenter/metplus-data/tags>`_